TritonDataCenter/manta-mola/docs/mpu-gc-overview.md

 later being committed.

-Parts are represented as objects in Manta, and they are stored in a directory referred to as the upload directory of an MPU.
+Parts are represented as objects in Manta, and they are stored in a directory referred to as the "upload directory" of an MPU.
 We also store an additional record in Moray on the same shard as the target object of the MPU.
-This record, called the "finalizing record", exists allows clients to query the status of an MPU shortly after it has been finalized.
+This record, called the "finalizing record", allows clients to query the status of an MPU after it has been finalized, for some amount of time before data associated with MPU state is cleaned up.

 For all finalized MPUs, we leave some garbage in the system that needs to be cleaned up.
 In particular, we need to remove: